Assassin's Creed Origins: Plot

+Bayek was voiced by Abubakar Salim.

+In 2017, Layla Hassan, a researcher for Abstergo Industries, is tasked with retrieving an artifact in Egypt on their behalf.
+Instead, she finds a tomb containing the mummified body of Bayek of Siwa.
+Hoping to find information that would secure her a position in the company's Animus Project, Layla covertly obtains a DNA sample and reads Bayek's memories using a modified Animus device.
 In 49 BC, Bayek, a Medjay charged with protecting the Siwa Oasis, is abducted along with his son Khemu by a group of masked men and taken to an underground vault in the Temple of Amun.
 They give Bayek a dormant Apple of Eden and demand that he use it to open the vault.
 Khemu helps Bayek escape, but while struggling with one of the masked men, Bayek inadvertently kills Khemu.

 One year later, Bayek has exiled himself to track down the five masked men and take his revenge.
 After eliminating two targets, Bayek heads for Alexandria to meet his wife Aya.
 Aya reveals that she has also killed two masked men, leaving only one target.
 Bayek identifies the Royal Scribe Eudoros as the last target and assassinates him, but is disturbed by Eudoros' last words, which imply there are more masked men.
+Realising Aya should be buried in the same tomb, Layla locates her mummy and inputs her DNA into the Animus, which synchronises her memories with Bayek's.
 Aya directs Bayek to her friend Apollodorus for more information.
 Apollodorus introduces him to Cleopatra, who confirms that the masked men are members of the Order of the Ancients, which ousted her from the throne and seeks to control Egypt using Ptolemy as their puppet.

-Cleopatra gives Bayek four new targets.
-He tracks them down and kills them while Aya convinces Pompey the Great to ally with Cleopatra.
-Bayek receives a letter from Aya explaining there are more Order members at large, including members of Ptolemy's royal guard.
-Bayek begins to believe that Cleopatra is using him to kill her rivals.
-Pompey is killed by Order member Lucius Septimius, forcing Bayek and Aya to sneak Cleopatra into the palace to meet Julius Caesar.
-Cleopatra impresses Caesar and secures his support, allowing her to win the civil war against Ptolemy, who is eaten by crocodiles while attempting to flee across the Nile.
-Bayek kills Ptolemy's regent Pothinus, an Order member, but is stopped from killing Septimius by Caesar.
+Cleopatra gives Bayek four new targets which he tracks them down and assassinates, while Aya commands a fleet to negotiate an alliance with the Roman general Pompey.
+Bayek receives a letter from Aya explaining there are more Order members at large, including members of Ptolemy's royal guard, and assumes that Cleopatra is using him to eliminate her rivals.
+Having failed to report in, Abstergo sends a team to kill Layla, but she kills them first and returns to the Animus.
+Aya joins Bayek to meet Pompey, but they find him assassinated by Order member Lucius Septimius.
+Cleopatra decides to try with Pompey's rival Julius Caesar, who is in negotiation with Ptolemy, and sneaks into the palace rolled in a carpet to meet him.